theseus-rs/rsql/README.md

 ² `libsql` needs to be enabled with the `libsql` feature flag; it is disabled by default as it conflicts with `rusqlite`.

-## Safety
+## 🛡️ Safety

 These crates use `#![forbid(unsafe_code)]` to ensure everything is implemented in 100% safe Rust.

-## License
+## 📄 License

 Licensed under either of:

 - Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or <http://www.apache.org/licenses/LICENSE-2.0>)
 - MIT license ([LICENSE-MIT](LICENSE-MIT) or <http://opensource.org/licenses/MIT>)

-## Contribution
+## 🤝 Contributing

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### Development Environment

 <a href="https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/theseus-rs/rsql">
 <img